yosefede06/polygon-websocket/README.md

 # polygon-websocket
 Program simulating the WebSocket protocol used on the interaction between web browser (https://polygonscan.com) and their internal webServer.

-Endpoints used on this code not official endpoints provided by  https://docs.polygon.technology/
+The endpoints used in this were not provided by  https://docs.polygon.technology/